-If we wish to live in a productive, well-ordered society we will be concerned with the principles that govern our involvement and influence our relationships.
+If we wish to live in a just and well-ordered society, we will be concerned with the principles that should govern individual participation and responsibility.
 Political philosophy is a paramount concern for many of us, but it is the ethical consensus embodied in human behavior and law that secures order and forms the character of a society.
-Freedom and justice are principled concerns, and neither can be understood or sustained without the principled judgment and moral responsibility discussed in Chapter Nine.
+Freedom and justice are profoundly significant principles in American life, yet with subjective meanings that often go unexamined.
+Neither can be understood or sustained without the considered judgment and moral responsibility discussed in Chapter Nine.

 Readers will notice that I use the terms ‘ethics’ and ‘morality’ interchangeably.
 Many of us attach different meanings to the two words.
 Morality is often thought of as embodied in a system and associated with an institution or cultural practice.
 Ethics tend to be thought of and rationalized as an individual concern.
 In my view, these are the same word represented in two languages, Latin and Greek.
 I understand they have their roots in two distinct ancient cultures, and that most of us have customary ways of thinking about them, but in the interest of communicating clearly I have chosen to sidestep systematic formulations.
 I am in the practice of referring to the concepts of ‘moral integrity’ and ‘moral responsibility’ as such because they are engaged thoroughly and inextricably with the dynamic order implicit in human relationships.
 However, you will generally find me referring to ethics and morality with their meanings provided by the context in which they are used.

 Semantics aside, it is in our interest to identify the principles needed to bring us through the long crisis ahead.
-The addictive nature of moral degradation is of particular concern as it impacts both economic stability and social coherence.
-And we are all challenged personally as social and economic conditions deteriorate.
+The addictive nature of moral degradation is of particular concern, as it impacts both economic stability and social coherence.
+We are all challenged personally as social and economic conditions deteriorate.

 If Americans are to create safe communities in our towns and neighborhoods, we must begin with recognition of the personal integrity upon which community depends.
 When I use the word “integrity” to identify the character of our purpose, it is because true community is defined by trust and by the conditions that determine the quality of trust: truthfulness, active dialogue, and moral responsibility.
 These are not things that can manifest themselves by way of wishful thinking.
 They depend on committed personal intent and active engagement.
 They cannot be turned on and off, but are best learned and lived in the context of community.
 No authentic community is possible without them.